 An effective performance management system has three components: performance planning, performance coaching, and performance review.
-People want a sense of autonomy, a good relationship with their boss and colleagues, and continual growth in their competence.

 Once the leader and direct report have agreed on the goals, the direct report's development level on each of those goals, and the appropriate leadership style, the leader moves to the second key aspect of managing people's performance as an effective leader: performance coaching (implementation).
 Now is when the leader applies the agreed-upon leadership style for the direct report's development level on the task or goal.